 To identify if an address is eligible for a Medicare telehealth originating site payment, enter the originating site address into the Medicare Telehealth Payment Eligibility Analyzer.
-Three important exceptions include8:
+Three important exceptions include7:

-1. There are no geographic location limitations or originating sites where acute stroke telehealth service can be furnished.9
+- 1. There are no geographic location limitations or originating sites where acute stroke telehealth service can be furnished.8 - 2.
+Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment (SUPPORT) for Patients and Communities Act removes the originating site geographic

-8 Telehealth Services Factsheet - MLN Booklet.
+$^{^{7}}$ Telehealth Services Factsheet - MLN Booklet.
 CMS.
 This booklet include MUST READ information when delivering telehealth services to Medicare beneficiaries.

-9 New Modifier for Expanding the Use of Telehealth for Individuals with Stroke - MLN Matters.
+8 New Modifier for Expanding the Use of Telehealth for Individuals with Stroke - MLN Matters.
 CMS.
 Effective Jan 1, 2019.

-- 2. Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment (SUPPORT) for Patients and Communities Act removes the originating site geographic conditions and adds an individual's home as a permissible originating telehealth services site for treatment of a substance use disorder or a co-occurring mental health disorder - 3.
+- conditions and adds an individual's home as a permissible originating telehealth services site for treatment of a substance use disorder or a co-occurring mental health disorder. - 3.
 There are no geographic location limitations for hospital-based and CAH-based renal dialysis centers, renal dialysis facilities, and beneficiary homes when practitioners furnish monthly home dialysis ESRD-related medical evaluations.
 Independent Renal Dialysis Facilities are not eligible for originating sites.

-As per HR 2617, geographic restrictions have been lifted through Dec 31, 2024, meaning that the originating site - where the Medicare beneficiary receives telehealth services - does not need to be in a county outside a Metropolitan Statistical Area or a rural Health Professional Shortage Area in a rural census tract.
+Geographic and location restrictions have been lifted through Dec 31, 2024, meaning that the originating site - where the Medicare beneficiary receives telehealth services - does not need to be in a county outside a Metropolitan Statistical Area or a rural Health Professional Shortage Area in a rural census tract to receive.

 Distant site (where the clinician is).
-CMS does not currently list CAHs or their RHCs as distant sites, meaning that Medicare cannot reimburse these organizations for delivering the telehealth services listed in CMS' List of Telehealth Services.
-See Billing & Reimbursement below for the two situations when a CAH can be a distant site.
-The list of telehealth codes can also be found in Appendix P of a Current Procedural Terminology (CPT®) codebook, and a star symbol also indicates telehealth codes throughout the codebook.
+CMS does not currently include CAHs or their RHCs as distant sites, meaning that Medicare cannot reimburse these organizations for delivering the telehealth services listed in CMS' List of Telehealth telehealth codes can also be found in Appendix P of a Current Procedural Terminology (CPT®) codebook, and a star symbol also indicates telehealth codes throughout the codebook.